dotnet/runtime/docs/design/features/DynamicPgo.md

 #### The "Fixed Point"

-For a given class of instrumentation, there is typically one place in the jit -- the so-called fixed point -- where code is instrumented and/or profile data is read from an external source.
+For a given class of instrumentation, there is typically one place in the JIT -- the so-called fixed point -- where code is instrumented and/or profile data is read from an external source.

 If the profile data is being used to drive optimization, the fixed point must happen before the optimizations.
 Since the major beneficiary of profile feedback is the inliner and the inlining phase runs quite early, the nominal place for the fixed point is just before inlining.